American Bottoms 100

 • 712 ft. of elevation gain

-• Flags will be on your right as you head south.
-Flags on your left as you head north.
+• Flags on your left as you head north

 • Ste.
 Genevieve mile 7.1

-• Prairie du Rocher mile 14.2 - crew access - day use restrooms
+• Prairie du Rocher mile 14.2 - crew access - restrooms

 • Fort de Chartres mile 18.5 - drop bag - crew access - restrooms